diegoeis/obsidian-better-editor-writing/README.md

 # Obsidian better editor typography
-This is a CSS to make better the Obsidian editor typogaphy.
+This is a CSS to make better the Obsidian editor typogaphy and writing experience.

 ## How to use
 Just create a custom CSS Snippet in your Obsidian with this code and be happy.